palewire/first-visual-story/readthedocs/index.rst

     {% endblock %}

-Loop through the data in `map.js` and add each point to the map as a circle, just like the real Homicide Report.
+Now return to ``_scripts/map.js``.
+At the bottom add some JavaScript code that steps through the homicide list and adds each one the map as a circle, just like the real Homicide Report.

 .. code-block:: javascript
     :emphasize-lines: 6-9